 First, seek simplicity.
 Decompress to a simpler mode.
 This is why we sit at a beach staring at waves to relax.
 It’s simple.
 We remove everything to the bare necessity.
 Simplify your investment strategy.
 Simplify your budgeting process.
 Simplify the number of accounts.
-Find financial professionals who speak in simple terms.
+Find a financial advisor who speaks in simple terms.

 Second, be patient.
 Our lives are a journey, and so are our financial lives.
 Events will occur to tempt you to change.
 Life events will create ebbs and flows.
 Sales messages will try to trigger seeded fear, doubt, and worry.
 Neighbors will brag about what they have, what they earn, or where they are going.
 These and many more patience benders will tempt you to break your simple, disciplined approach.
 There is an old saying, “how do you eat an elephant?
 One bite at a time.”

 Last, understand your relationship and views around money.
 Our brains are great at creating believable stories around things that haven’t happened, or may never happen.
 If you have caught yourself dwelling over some fear in the future, or some remote possibility, then you understand what I mean.
 Many of these stories are a fabrication from marketing and social media messages we’ve unconsciously taken in, or from core beliefs passed down from parents and society.
 If we can take inventory of what is causing the stress, then we can begin to open awareness.
 We cannot change that of which we are unaware.

 1. What is your greatest fear regarding your financial future?

 2. How many times per week do you worry, or think, about it?

 4. Where did it come from, or who taught you to think like this?

 5. If this worst fear happened today, what steps would you take tomorrow?